 The major event scheduled for this year was the 2020 Olympics and Paralympics in Tokyo, but these were postponed until nearly a year later, and we are yet to see if they will go ahead as planned.
 Other events were postponed until 2021, such as the Invictus Games, ICC Cricket World T20, Euro 2020, Ryder Cup, FINA World Swimming Championships (25m).

-Major events planned for this year which were canceled altogether included Wimbledon, Golf British Open, the Grand National, ice hockey World Championship, World Rowing Championships and the Summer X Games.
+Major events planned for this year which were canceled altogether included Wimbledon, Golf The Open Championship, the Grand National, ice hockey World Championship, World Rowing Championships and the Summer X Games.

 So which events what did go ahead?
 Many were postponed, but still held at unfamiliar dates later in the year, and when held many were held behind closed doors with no spectators.
 Fortunately some of the major events were still able to go ahead.
 The year in sport included three of the tennis grand slams, three of the golf majors, the Tour de France, the ICC World T20 Cricket tournament for women, Winter X Games, the Winter Youth Olympics, World Cycling Track Championships, and the IWAS World Games.

-Of the four golf grand slams, only the British Open did no go ahead.
+Of the four golf grand slams, only the The Open Championship did not go ahead.
 The Masters, held in November rather than the usual April, was won with a record score of 268, 20-under-par, by Dustin Johnson.

 At the US Tennis Open, it was the first time in over 20 years that both Rafael Nadal and Roger Federer were absent from a Grand Slam tournament.
 Also the favorite and World No. 1 Novak Djokovic was disqualified after hitting a lines woman with the ball.
 The greats returned for the French Open, which Nadal won for a record 13th time.
 With his victory, Nadal equaled Roger Federer's all-time record of 20 Grand Slam titles.
 Also in tennis news, ex-number 1 player Maria Sharapova retired.